-What is Air Sampling?
+What Is Air Sampling?

 Air sampling, otherwise known as Aspirating Smoke Detection (ASD) systems can detect fires at an extremely early stage, usually before visible smouldering appears or an open fire occurs and develops heavy smoke.

-Early detection is crucial in minimising the impact of a fire to your business and, most importantly, human life.
+Early detection is crucial in minimising the impact of a fire on your business and, most importantly, human life.
 The sooner a fire is detected, the sooner emergency protocol can be activated and emergency responders can attend the scene and react accordingly.

 Highly sensitive air sampling can detect a fire with efficiency increased by a factor of around 1,000 compared to a standard fire detection system.

-How does Air Sampling Work?
+How Does Air Sampling Work?

 Air sampling works by continuously analysing the air within your premises, drawing in air samples using fans to identify any changes which may indicate the presence of a fire.
 Using an ASD system you can be alerted to the presence of a fire or potential fire before it fully develops.